 Vietnamese celebrate Lam Kinh Festival on the 22nd day of the 8th lunar month in Tho Xuan District.
 Lam Kinh has many mausoleums and tombs, out of which King Le Loi’s Temple holds utter importance.
 People follow incense offering rites and other rituals to pay homage to the national heroes in King Le Temple.
 The tourists can be a part of traditional folk games and dances, Ly Lien singing and can enjoy the performance of bronze drums.
 There are several home-made products to buy like bee’s honey, aloeswood, cinnamon, mushroom.

 Why visit in September?
 What are the things to take care of?

-- On public holiday, natives hit the coastal cities leaving Hanoi and Saigon in a peaceful environment.
-This is the golden time to closely explore the culture and history of vietnam.
+- On a public holiday, natives hit the coastal cities leaving Hanoi and Saigon in a peaceful environment.
+This is the golden time to closely explore the culture and history of Vietnam.

 Where to Go?